code-charity/youtube/README.md

 ## Features

+[The Future of the ImprovedTube](https://github.com/ImprovedTube/ImprovedTube/issues/246).
 You can learn more about features on [the page](https://github.com/ImprovedTube/ImprovedTube/wiki/Features).

 ## Browsers support